winkm89/teachPress/readme.txt

 * New: Simple capability management for courses added
 * New: Simple document management for courses added
 * New: Direct export of .bib files for selected publications added (via "Show as BibTeX entry")
+* New: Option for converting utf-8 chars into BibTeX compatible ASCII strings
 * New: Direct creation of related content based on drafts added
 * New: Direct creation of sub courses added
 * New: Page menu for enrollments added